UK Suppliers of Autoelectrical Parts to

 When the vehicle is parked where a site hookup (via BS4343 connector) is available a battery charger may be used to recharge the leisure battery bank whilst the vehicle is stationary.

-110 volt or 240v power can also be achieved by a vehicle powered generator system, or by a stand alone portable generator.
-Vehicle powered generators may be run from the vehicle engine or via a power take off facility on the transmission driveline.
+110 volt or 240v power can also be supplied by a dedicated vehicle powered generator system, or by a stand alone portable generator.
+Vehicle powered generators may be run from the vehicle engine or under van floor via a power take off facility on the transmission driveline.

 Auxilliary power systems may be integrated so that the inverter system and generator systems work together during periods of peak demand.